What is BPMN?

 However, there is one kind of pool that has no content at all.
-It is known as the blackbox pool.
+It is known as the BlackBox pool.
 Blackbox pool is often used when modeling entities external to the business process.
-As it is external, its internal flow does not have any impact on the process being modeled, hence can be skipped, producing a blackbox.
+As it is external, its internal flow does not have any impact on the process being modeled, hence can be skipped, producing a BlackBox.

-Lanes are sub-partition of pools.
+Lanes are a sub-partition of pools.
 For instance, when you have a pool Department, you may have Department Head and General Clerk as lanes.
-Same as pools, you can use lanes to represent specific entities or roles who are involved in the process.
+Same as pools, you can use lanes to represent specific entities or roles that are involved in the process.
 A lane also represents the Jira issue assignee.
 All activities within a lane will be assigned to the same Jira user.

 Activities are works that are performed within a business process.
 They are shown as rounded-rectangle, with names describing the works to perform.

 There are two types of activities: Task and Sub-Process.
-When you want to model an atomic work which cannot be further broken down or makes no sense to do so, you use a task.
+When you want to model an atomic work that cannot be further broken down or makes no sense to do so, you use a task.

 When it comes to workflow automation, each activity becomes a Jira issue.
 You can define which Jira project and issue type to be used by adding those values to the process model.
 If no project is specified, default values apply.

 On the other hand, if you want to model a non-atomic, complex work that can be elaborated into smaller works, we use a sub-process.
-A sub-process can be broken down into another level of details.
+A sub-process can be broken down into another level of detail.
 For this reason, a sub-process usually contains another Business Process Model modeling its details.

-Note that the selection of task or sub-process is not just about how complex a work can be, but also about how detailed you need to know about the work.
+Note that the selection of a task or sub-process is not just about how complex a work can be, but also about how detailed you need to know about the work.
 If you are a customer, you probably don't want to know how your payment is being processed.
-However, if you are the shop, how to process customer's payment becomes important.
+However, if you are the shop, how to process a customer's payment becomes important.

-Events are something that happen and may have impacts on a business process.
+Events are something that happens and may have impacts on a business process.
 An event can be either external or internal.
 As long as they can influence the process being modeled, they should be modeled.

 Events are shown as circles.
-In some cases, there are icons within the circles to represent the type of the event trigger.
+In some cases, there are icons within the circles to represent the type of event trigger.

-There are three types of events: Start Event, Intermediate Event and End Event.
+There are three types of events: Start Event, Intermediate Event, and End Event.

-Trigger can be specified for each of them to indicate under what condition an event is being triggered.
+A trigger can be specified for each of them to indicate under what condition an event is being triggered.

-Every process should have a Start event to show the beginning of business process.
+Every process should have a Start event to show the beginning of the business process.
 It allows readers to locate in Business Process Model where the process begins.
-Moreover, the End event is used to indicate where a business process completes and Intermediate event is responsible for driving business flow based on the event it specifies.
-Intermediate event can be attached to an activity for modeling an event that may happen DURING the execution of that activity and it may also be connected by a connecting object for modeling an event that may happen AFTER the execution of the flow element before.
+Moreover, the End event is used to indicate where a business process completes and the Intermediate event is responsible for driving business flow based on the event it specifies.
+An intermediate event can be attached to an activity for modeling an event that may happen DURING the execution of that activity and it may also be connected by a connecting object for modeling an event that may happen AFTER the execution of the flow element before.
 We will talk in more detail later on in this tutorial.

 We already saw Start events, Intermediate events, and End events.
 Those three event types are also catching and/or throwing events:

 Catching events are events with a defined trigger.
-We consider that they take place once the trigger has activated or fired.
+We consider that they take place once the trigger has been activated or fired.
 As an intellectual construct, it is relatively intricate, so we simplify by calling them Catching events.
 The point is that these events influence the course of the process and therefore must be modeled.
 Catching events may result in: